 Dr.

-multimedia language/culture needs of students, faculty, and staff, especially
+language/culture needs of students, faculty, and staff, especially those

-those engaged in the study and teaching of modern languages and literatures.
-The 25-station facility uses fiber optic
+engaged in the study and teaching of modern languages and literatures.
+The multi-station facility uses fiber optic

-technology to network IBM-compatible and Apple Macintosh computers equipped
+technology to network Apple Macintosh computers equipped with DVD/CD-ROM

 for orientations and special technology-assisted lessons